TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 And, when we will start creating models we will use the commands `./manage.py flask db migrate` and `./manage.py flask db upgrade`.
 You will find a complete example at the end of this post.

 For the time being let's have a brief look at what was created here.
 The command `db init` created the directory `migrations` and inside it some default configuration files and templates.
-The migration scripts will be created in the directory `migrations/versions` but at the moment that directory is empty, as we have no models and we run no migrations (only the initialization of the system).
+The migration scripts will be created in the directory `migrations/versions` but at the moment that directory is empty, as we have no models and we run no migrations (only the initialisation of the system).
 No changes have been made to the database.
 The command `db init` can be run even without running containers (you can remove the directory `migrations` and try it).

 #### Git commit

-You can see the changes made in this step through [this Git commit](https://github.com/lgiordani/flask_project_setup/commit/1060f782b69cb4f0ca188455164d91403d983c5e) or [browse the files](https://github.com/lgiordani/flask_project_setup/tree/1060f782b69cb4f0ca188455164d91403d983c5e).
+You can see the changes made in this step through [this Git commit](https://github.com/lgiordani/flask_project_setup/commit/ee7e2b32fb85b9a22b3e4ddb5de4e27e58884c25) or [browse the files](https://github.com/lgiordani/flask_project_setup/tree/ee7e2b32fb85b9a22b3e4ddb5de4e27e58884c25).

 #### Resources